distinguishedrevolver/distinguishedrevolver.github.io/index.md

 layout: home
 ---
-Many Precision Pistol shooters have a hard time making accurate .38 Special 158 gr. lead ammunition for the NRA Distinguished Revolver event.
+Many Precision Pistol shooters have a hard time making accurate .38 Special 158 gr lead ammunition for the NRA Distinguished Revolver event.
 What powder, what case, what bullet, etc. are all questions that frequently arise in the course of building an accurate load.
 To make matters even more difficult, not all revolvers are created equal, and it is often said that